- APGAR Scores & HIE

 Screening generally occurs in conjunction with multiple medical and therapeutic specialists.
 Parents of children with HIE commonly consult pediatric neurologists, pediatricians, orthopedic surgeons, ophthalmologists, psychologists, and numerous other specialists in order to secure a diagnosis.
 Early diagnosis is critical for improving a child’s outcomes – the earlier a child starts therapy, the likelier it is that outcomes will be better for the child.

 HIE does not usually come as a single diagnosis; there can often be multiple diagnoses that a child may have.
 Some of the most common are intellectual and developmental delays or disabilities, as well as cerebral palsy.
 Sometimes children with HIE can have speech delays, motor disorders, or seizure disorders that are diagnosed first.
-In other cases, the baby may be diagnosed with intracranial hemorrhages (brain bleeds) or fetal stroke.
-In other cases, when the HIE is mild and the baby is treated with hypothermia therapy in a timely fashion, the baby may have very few to no impairments.
+Other times, the baby may be diagnosed with intracranial hemorrhages (brain bleeds) or fetal stroke.
+Occasionally, when the HIE is mild and the baby is treated with hypothermia therapy in a timely fashion, the baby may have very few to no impairments.
 In many cases, medical professionals run evaluations of a child once a parent has brought up developmental concerns.

 Children with HIE are sometimes diagnosed with cerebral palsy.
 This is usually a clinical diagnosis made when a baby or child has muscle spasticity.
 Sometimes this is seen when a baby begins missing developmental milestones.
 There are two additional tests that may be helpful.
-About 45% of children with cerebral palsy have seizures.
-EEG testing can be used to determine if a child has seizures or epilepsy, which is critical to preventing further brain damage.
-Another test that screens for coagulation problems is performed in children with hemiplegic CP or in children that show evidence of cerebral infarction (stroke) caused by HIE.
+Many children with cerebral palsy have seizures.
+EEG testing can be used to determine if a child has seizures or epilepsy, which is critical to preventing further brain damage (9).
+Another test that screens for coagulation problems is performed in children with hemiplegic CP or in children that show evidence of cerebral infarction (stroke) caused by HIE (10).
 This test determines if the child has a blood clotting disorder called prothrombotic coagulation disorder.
 Children with hemiparesis (weakness on one side of the body) should be tested for HIE.